jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/18/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: strbuf_add at strbuf.c:299:2
+    CT: Jump to external code for memcpy
+    RF: Jump to external code for memcpy
+  Occurrences: 19

+LibraryCallRemoved
+  Before events:
     CF: strbuf_addstr at strbuf.h:305:20
     CT: Jump to external code for strlen
     RF: Jump to external code for strlen